Tool Kit

 Crashes and the injuries they cause are traumatic for the people involved.
 The consequences for their employers can be disastrous, too.
 The police, insurance companies, and WorkSafeBC may investigate.
 If they do, their focus is to determine if there was criminal wrongdoing, establish fault and assign liability, or see if the employer met safety requirements.

-An employer investigation is different.
-It focuses on discovering the factors that led to the crash and finding and fixing those gaps.
-You can use what you learn to improve safety for employees.
+Employer-led employer investigations are different.
+They focus on discovering the factors that led to the crash (what happened, and why) and then finding and fixing the associated gaps in the safety system.
+You can then use what you learn from the investigation to improve safety for employees.

-You might discover a hazardous situation or practice you didn’t know existed.
-If you do, you can tell your drivers about it and explain what needs to be done to reduce their risks.
-You may find, for example, you need to tighten up your trip planning process, vehicle maintenance practices, and driver selection criteria.
+The investigation might reveal a hazardous situation or practice you didn’t know existed.
+If it does, you can tell your drivers about it and explain what needs to be done to reduce risks.
+You may find, for example, you need to tighten up your driver training practices, trip planning process, or vehicle maintenance practices.

 The business case for investigations